-Scholarship Program for Asia (JISPA) has targeted promising junior officials from key economic policymaking agencies as part of the International Monetary Fund's capacity building efforts.
-With the long-lasting support of the Government of Japan and under the administration of the IMF Regional Office for Asia and the Pacific in Tokyo, the JISPA has awarded graduate-level scholarships for study in Japan to nearly 570 officials from over 20 emerging and developing economies in the Asia and the Pacific region.
+In the 2013-14 Academic Year, the Japan-IMF Scholarship Program for Asia (JISPA) celebrates its 20th anniversary.
+Since its inception in 1993, the program has targeted promising junior officials from key economic policymaking agencies as part of the International Monetary Fund's capacity building efforts.
+With the long-lasting support of the Government of Japan and under the administration of the IMF Regional Office for Asia and the Pacific (OAP) in Tokyo, the JISPA has awarded graduate-level scholarships for study in Japan to around 600 officials from over 20 emerging and developing economies in the Asia and the Pacific region, including some Central Asian countries.

 JISPA graduating scholars now occupy key positions in macroeconomic agencies in the region, including senior positions in central banks and ministries of finance.
 Against this background, the JISPA has developed a solid reputation and established itself as a prestigious program among Asian officials.
+Their achievements and contribution to their countries continue to encourage junior officials, such as you, to apply for the JISPA.

 The JISPA is evolving to meet the changing needs of the macroeconomic management agencies under this rapidly challenging global economic environment.
-The curriculum offered by each partnership university provides a greater focus on banking and other financial sector issues, in addition to core macroeconomics subjects.
+The curriculum offered by each partnership university provides a greater focus on banking and other financial sector issues, in addition to the core macroeconomics subjects.
+OAP also provides various activities for scholars, including several seminars by IMF staff on topical policy issues faced by the global economy.